mapsplugin/cordova-plugin-googlemaps/README.md

 ---------------------------------------------------------------------------------------------------------

 ## Release Notes
+  - **v2.4.2**
+    - Fix: If application uses ionic v1, it can't interactive with map view on only iPhone5 because of resetCSS
+    - Fix: `Cannot set property 'isMap' of undefined` error
+    - Update: (Browser) Can not load Google Maps JavaScript API v3 with `libraries=places`

   - **v2.4.1**
     - Fix: `map.getMap()` does not work when page changing on ionic v4.
     - Fix: `LocationService.hasPermission()` is not implement for browser platform.